India announces steps to implement citizenship law that excludes Muslims - ExBulletin

 The Citizenship Amendment Act provides a fast track to naturalization for Hindus, Parsis, Sikhs, Buddhists, Jains and Christians who have fled Afghanistan, Bangladesh and Pakistan to India at Hindu majority before December 31, 2014.
 The law excludes Muslims, who are a majority in all three countries.

-The law was approved by India's Parliament in 2019, but Modi's government delayed its implementation after deadly protests erupted in the capital New Delhi and elsewhere.
+The law was approved by India's Parliament in 2019, but Modi's government delayed its implementation after deadly protests broke out in the capital New Delhi and elsewhere.
 Dozens of people were killed during the days of clashes.

 Nationwide protests in 2019 drew people of all faiths who said the law undermined India's foundations as a secular nation.
 Muslims were particularly worried that the government could use the law, combined with a proposed national register of citizens, to marginalize them.